Beat Your Sugar Habit

 March 5, 2018

 Sugar is an energy source that’s fine in moderation; however, many Americans have a tendency to overindulge.
 Unfortunately, a sugar addiction can be a hard thing to shake.
 If you have sugar cravings and you want to avoid a sugar crash, you’ll need Mindful tips to beat your sweet addiction.

-- Try fruit: Instead of baked desserts like cookies and cakes, consider eating fruit.
+Instead of baked desserts like cookies and cakes, consider eating fruit.
 Fruit contains sugar too but it also has other healthy nutrients like vitamins, proteins, and minerals.
 You can try them fresh, frozen, or dried (however, beware that canned fruit has a lot of added sugar).

 If you are looking for sugar substitutes for your latest recipe, there are many different alternatives you can try.
-Some common sugar substitutes include agave nectar, honey, brown sugar, molasses, or even cane juice is better for your health.
+Some common sugar substitutes include agave nectar, honey, molasses, or even cane juice.
+In general, these options are better for your health.
 However, these options are still sugar, so remember that moderation is key.

 A large amount of sugar is hidden in various foods, not just your sweet treats.
 So to benefit your health and kick your sugar addiction, be on the lookout for hidden sugars.
 For instance, two tablespoons of barbeque sauce can contain 13 grams of sugar, half a cup of pasta sauce has 12 grams of sugar, and sweet and sour chicken has 19 grams of sugar.
 For more hidden sugary foods check out this link.Tags: mindfulness, reducing sugar intake, sugar addiction, sugar habit tips, sugar stress